kuatsu/react-native-cloud-storage/docs/docs/installation/configure-google-drive.md

 :::info

 Be aware that all file operations on Google Drive will take severely more time than on iCloud.
-This is because iCloud is implemented using a direct native API (CloudKit) while Google Drive is implemented using the HTTP REST API.
+This is because iCloud is implemented using a direct native API that uses a local mirror of the cloud filesystem (CloudKit) while Google Drive is implemented using the HTTP REST API.
 A file read operation that might only take a split second on iCloud might take several seconds on Google Drive.

 :::